-Welcome to Low Voltage Electrical Overview

-Upon successful completion of this module, you will be able to define electrical terms, determine if a material is a conductor or a non-conductor, and have an understanding of Ohm's Law.

-Why Do Mechanics Need to Know Electrical Concepts?

-Why does a crane mechanic who works with hydraulic, pneumatic and other mechanical systems need to know electrical concepts?
-The answer to that question lies in the fact that most mobile cranes have low voltage electrical systems, and the mechanic is often responsible for the electrical work on these systems.
-Also, a knowledge of correct wire sizes and crimping techniques ensures proper repair and installation.
+Welcome Welcome to Low Voltage Electrical Overview NAVY CRANE CENTER TO NOT FAC Welcome Welcome to Low Voltage Electrical Overview.
+Begin Instructional Objectives Instructional Objectives Upon successful completion of this module, you will be able to: Upon successful completion of this module, you will be able to define electrical terms, determine if a · Define electrical terms material is a conductor or a non-conductor, and .
+Determine if a material is a conductor or a nonconductor understand Ohm's Law. · Understand Ohm's Law Why Do Mechanics Need to Know Electrical Why Do Mechanics Need to Know Electrical Concepts?
+Concepts?
+May be responsible for low voltage electrical work Why does a crane mechanic who works with · Correct wire sizing hydraulic, pneumatic, and other mechanical systems need to know electrical concepts?
+The answer to · Proper installation techniques that question lies in the fact that most mobile cranes · Use of schematics for troubleshooting have low voltage electrical systems, and the mechanic is often responsible for the electrical work on these systems.
+A knowledge of correct wire sizes and crimping techniques also ensures proper repair and installation.
 Finally, knowledge of electrical concepts and the ability to read schematics will aid the mechanic in troubleshooting.